-Also, this is not some kind of “best of the best” list.
-This is just what I happen to be happily using in my studio right now.
+Please keep in mind: this is not intended to be a “best of the best” list or even a list of recommendations.
+This is just what I happen to be using right now.
 Use your own judgment.

 Supplies for Stretching Paper: